Last modified: November 18, 2021

-We may restrict access to your Google Pay account or Google Pay Balance temporarily or permanently if we notice potentially suspicious activity in connection with your use of the Service(s), or other potential violations of the Google Payment User Policies.
+We may restrict access to your Google Pay account, Google Pay Balance, or GPB Card temporarily or permanently if we notice potentially suspicious activity in connection with your use of the Service(s), or other potential violations of the Google Payment User Policies.
 We have no liability for restricting such access because of potential suspicious activity.

-(i) If through no fault of ours, a merchant refuses to honor a transaction using your Google Pay Balance or other Payment Method;
+(i) If through no fault of ours, a merchant refuses to accept your GPB Card or honor a transaction using your Google Pay Balance or other Payment Method;

-(ii) If through no fault of ours, you do not have enough money available in your Google Pay Balance or other Payment Method to make a purchase or a P2P Payment;
+(ii) If through no fault of ours, you do not have enough money available in your Google Pay Balance or other Payment Method to make a purchase, GPB Card transaction or a P2P Payment;

 (iii) If the terminal or system was not working properly, and you knew about the breakdown when you started the transaction;